vjkr/Tools-installation/README.md

    numpy
    scipy
    matplotlib
+   pandas
- also provided... jupyter notebook, ipy notebook and spyder
+   also provided... jupyter notebook, ipy notebook and spyder to run interactive notebook.... start from anaconda prompt... and command.... ipython notebook